DrkSephy/technetium/README.md

       - [A] Obtain a list of repositories that a User has access to.
       - [B] Add method for adding/removing repositories to follow.

+5. Work on Statistics/Graphs module. [ David ]

+      - [A] Figure out what input data is needed to use third-party libraries.
+      - [B] Obtain data and render through graphs.

 Finished Tasks [10/22/13 --> 10/29/13]
 ---------------------------------------